titanturtles/titanturtles.github.io/cybercamp.md

 ## Apply:

-Summer camps are over for this year.
-If you are interested in signing up for a summer camp next year and want to be notified when it opens, you can fill out this form here: [summer camp notification form](https://docs.google.com/forms/d/e/1FAIpQLSe0cKJYiFTq69bxM5a5kqFmSRU8moayh1oFzjg1KCXv48Nucw/viewform?usp=sf_link)
+We will host AFA Summer CyberCamp this year online.
+If you are interested in signing up for summer camp, you can pre-register it here: [Pre-Register for Summer CyberCamp](https://www.zeffy.com/en-US/ticketing/fe028ea7-0826-43de-9c82-d0f2ce49649d).

+It is 100% refundable if you decided to withdraw before the start of the camp.

 * * *

 ## Schedule:

-Standard Camp: July 24-28, 2023\
-Advanced Camp: July 31-August 4, 2023
+Standard Camp: TBD (1 week in June to early August), 2024\
+Advanced Camp: TBD (1 week in June to early August, right after standard camp), 2024

 Time: 9am to 2:30pm (PDT)\
 Lunch break (Mon, Tue, Wed, Thur): 11:30am to 12:15pm (PDT)\